jkotlinski/durexforth/CONTRIBUTING.md

 ### Submitting a Pull Request

-If you plan to submit changes to Durexforth, you should:
+If you plan to submit changes to durexForth, you should:

 * Always `include test` before committing code to the branch
+* Update `CHANGELOG.md` to reflect the changes
 * Give the pull request a descriptive name
   - e.g.: "Changed FOO to BAR"
   - not e.g.: "Updated file.ext"